stororokw/stororokw.github.io/content/posts/marschner-hair.md

 {{</figure>}}

-The term for absorption for a ray that has travelled a distance of @@ l @@ is given by:
+The term for absorption for a ray that has traveled a distance of @@ l @@ is given by:

 {{<math>}}
 \begin{equation}